This is the second post in our Design Thinking series. Start with our overview post to get the big picture.

 One of many deceptively simple Discovery questions is, “if you had a magic wand, what would you change about our product (or service)?”

 Get creative when thinking about who to interview.
 The more diverse your Discovery, the more likely you are to avoid confirmation bias.
-For example, Britain may find it interesting to speak to Jaime Ortiz Mariño about his experience growing the Ciclovía movement in Bogotá, Colombia, a weekly Sunday ride during which more than 70 miles of city streets are taken from drivers and given back to bicyclists, walkers, runners, roller skaters, and skateboarders.
+For example, Toyota may find it interesting to speak to Jaime Ortiz Mariño about his experience growing the Ciclovía movement in Bogotá, Colombia, a weekly Sunday ride during which more than 70 miles of city streets are taken from drivers and given back to bicyclists, walkers, runners, roller skaters, and skateboarders.

 Whatever the outcome of your Discovery work, this first phase of the design thinking process will reorient your focus towards addressing your client’s most urgent needs.